-Caleb Lawson begins his fourth season as a full-time assistant men’s basketball coach and sixth overall at Washington University in St. Louis.
+Caleb Lawson begins his fifth season as a full-time assistant men’s basketball coach and seventh overall at Washington University in St. Louis.

 Lawson was promoted to a full-time assistant coach on May 4, 2009, after spending two seasons as a part-time assistant.

-This past season, Washington U. posted a 20-7 overall mark, and won the 2012 UAA Championship and made an appearance in the second round of the NCAA Tournament.
-The Bears also secured their 28th-consecutive winning season.
+This past season, Washington U. posted a 21-7 overall mark, and won the 2013 UAA Championship and made an appearance in the second round of the NCAA Tournament for the second-straight year.
+The Bears also secured their 29th-consecutive winning season.

 Lawson was a part-time assistant during the 2008-09 season after spending the 2007-08 season as a graduate assistant coach at Division I Austin Peay State University.